 Editorial Board Members and Reviewers: Seventeen women and 21 men comprised the editorial board in 2012.
 This included 13 minorities and 13 foreign editorial board members, including 13 women and 8 men.

 Alan Sica, Editor

 Editorial Board and Deputy Editors: I want to thank JHSB's continuing Deputy Editors: Ronald J. Angel, Chloe E. Bird, Mark D. Hayward, Robert A. Hummer, and Stephanie A. Robert.
 New Deputy Editors include Gilbert Gee and Michael Hughes.
-Gilbert Gee finished a three-year term as an associate editor and transitioned to deputy editor.

 Debra Umberson, Editor